PostgREST/postgrest-docs/index.rst

   :target: https://www.paypal.me/postgrest

 |
 PostgREST is a standalone web server that turns your PostgreSQL database directly into a RESTful API.
 The structural constraints and permissions in the database determine the API endpoints and operations.
-Jump to the Tutorials section for a quickstart.

 Motivation
 ----------